huchenlei/stable-diffusion-ps-pea/README.md

 **Interfacing with A1111**: Optionally you can use https://github.com/yankooliveira/sd-webui-photopea-embed to send images between photopea and A1111.

-## Development plan

-1. Basic UI setting for image generation
-   - [*DONE*] We should not distinguish txt2img and img2img.
-(Maybe txt2img in some advanced settings?).
-Fill on an empty selection should trigger txt2img, otherwise img2img.
-   - [*DONE*] Prompt input, various configuration input UI.
-   - [*DONE*] Get input from current photopea selection (Capture the selected content)
-   - [*DONE*] Sending inputs to A1111 API
-   - [*DONE*] Render the returned image on photopea canvas
-   - [*DONE*] Ckpt selection
-   - [*DONE*] VAE selection.
-   - [*DONE*] Generation progress bar.
-   - Seed input
-1. [*DONE*] Universal extension support
-   - [*DONE*] Raw text input for extension's script args.
-1. [*DONE*] Savable run configuration
-   - [*DONE*] Reset button on generation page to reset everything to default
-2. Prompt textbox
-   - Auto complete (Self prompt use history and prompt use DB)
-   - Templates (Default quality prompt, negative embeddings, etc)
-   - Prompt token estimation (75/150/225)
-   - [*DONE*] LoRA selection (LoRA should be selected instead of being put into prompt ideally)
-     - Automatically detect LoRA trigger words
-     - [*DONE*] Search bar on LoRA selection
-3. [*DONE*] ControlNet support
-   - [*DONE*] Select a layer, choose a preprocessor can convert it to ControlNet layer.
-   - [*DONE*] ControlNet layer will be used as ControlNet input
-   - [*DONE*] Control type selection
-   - [*DONE*] Inpaint support
-   - [*DONE*] Reference support
-   - Support openpose editor
-   - [*DONE*] Preset
-4. [*DONE*] Inpaint
-   - [*DONE*] Create a selection and hit generative fill will by default will trigger inpaint with reference to a reasonable context (512x512?).
-   - [*DONE*] Provide another button (choose custom inpaint reference area besides inpaint button to let user specify another selection)
-   - [*DONE*] Provide a progress on UI to show user the current state.
-5. [*DONE*] Connection management.
-6. [*DONE*] History view
-   - [*DONE*] Each run's config should be saved.
-Can either fully restore state, or partial restore (only prompt / only ControlNet state)
-7. Support upscale script
-   - Automatically trigger upscale script if the target width/height is too big (after scale ratio)
-   - Support whole picture upscale.
-(Paste the result to a new file?)
-8. Support segment anything.

-### Minior TODOs
-- [*DONE*] Fix display of ControlNet unit header (close button should be at end of row)
-- [*DONE*] Make step of SliderGroup log-based, i.e. 1, 2, 4, 8
-- [*DONE*] Update favicon
-- [*DONE*] Update thumbnail (sd.png)
-- [*DONE*] Lock result selection panel after clicking on an item.
-If clicking very fast task send tophotopea still will timeout.
-- [*OBSOLETE*] File based config.
-Add comments in default config file.
-- [*DONE*] Correctly handle list diff when diff appState.
-- [*DONE*] Add a way to trigger overlay of config directly from generation view.
-- [*DONE*] Hide page name text on nav bar by default to save space (only show when hover on icon).
-- [*DONE*] Provide an exit button to reset generation state to kInitial.
-- Improve mask capturing for very large images.
-Currently the crop is done by exporting the whole image out, and then do the crop in fabric.js.
-This can be very inefficient if the canvas is large.

 # Development
 ## Setup HTTPS
 The dev server needs to run under HTTPS because the plugin runs in an iframe that is embedded in an HTTPS environment.